Keepnet Labs Logo

 Definition of Vishing

 Vishing, or voice phishing, is a scam where hackers use phone calls to trick people into giving out personal and financial information.
 Vishing involves direct voice communication unlike traditional email phishing.
-Attackers often pretend to be from trusted organizations, such as banks, to create a sense of urgency and deceive victims into sharing sensitive details
+Vishing, or voice phishing, is a cyberattack where fraudsters use phone calls to deceive individuals into revealing sensitive information.
+Recent data highlights the significant financial, operational, and reputational impacts of vishing attacks:

 What is the Purpose of Vishing Attempts?